 We do not conserve water because we have a wet or dry year.
 We conserve because, as Utahn’s, we are not wasteful.

 Water is the most limited natural resource with 97% of it saltwater and only 3% freshwater.
 Of this 3%, 2.5% of it is unavailable because it is frozen as snow and ice, locked up in the atmosphere and soil, polluted, or lies too far under the earth’s surface to be extracted at a reasonable cost.
-That means only 0.5% of all the earth’s fresh water is easily accessible as surface water in rivers, streams and lakes.
+That means only 0.5% of all the earth’s water is available fresh water that is easily accessible as surface water in rivers, streams and lakes.
 We encourage you to be a steward of Utah’s water by using it wisely and sharing information with others.

 Learn more worldwide water facts from the U.S. Bureau of Reclamation.